-LastPass is a freemium online password manager.
+Bitwarden is a freemium, open source, online password manager.
 It is optimised for user experience, meaning that it’s very easy to use.
-LastPass uses a “zero-knowledge security model”.
-Apparently, even if LastPass gets hacked, your password database should be safe.
-However, there have been serious issues.
+Bitwarden uses a “zero-knowledge security model”.
+Apparently, even if Bitwarden gets hacked, your password database should be safe if you use a strong master password.

-LastPass supports multi-factor authentication, but the more secure versions (such as hardware tokens) are reserved only for premium users.
-(You can expense the cost of LastPass if you wish to use it.)
+Bitwarden supports multi-factor authentication, but the more secure versions (such as hardware tokens) are reserved only for premium users.
+(You can expense the cost of Bitwarden if you wish to use it.)

-Installed as a browser extension, LastPass will automatically fill in logins for websites you have credentials for, and will automatically add credentials as you create them (such as during signup).
-It features a handy key generator that will automatically appear in a “new password” field, allowing you to have strong, random passwords without putting in any effort.
+Installed as a browser extension, Bitwarden will automatically fill in logins for websites you have credentials for, and will automatically add credentials as you create them (such as during signup).
+It features a handy key generator that can be used to generate passphrases (rather than passwords) for easier typing when you don’t have a Bitwarden on near the password field.

-LastPass’s ability to share passwords with other LastPass users is why we recommend it for Volkis related things.
+Bitwarden’s ability to share passwords with other Bitwarden users, and it’s open source approach is why we recommend it for Volkis related things.

 KeePass is an application that stores passwords.
 It uses encryption algorithms that can be configured to increase your security at the cost of performance.
 For instance, using Argon2, KeePass can increase the number of iterations and the memory requirement for logging in.
 This helps protect your KeePass database from brute-force attacks.